 2 people and shooter die in shooting outside Iowa church

-AMES, Iowa — Two people and a shooter died Thursday night in a shooting outside a church in Ames, authorities said.
+AMES, Iowa — A man shot two females to death and then apparently killed himself Thursday night outside a church in Ames, authorities said.

+The man killed the two females outside the Cornerstone Church, a megachurch on the outskirts of Ames, Story County Sheriff's Office Capt.
+Nicholas Lennie told the Des Moines Register.
+Investigators didn't know the ages of those killed, Lennie said.

+The shooter appeared to have then shot himself but his death is still being investigated, Lennie said.

+The sheriff's office didn't identify those killed or give details about what led to the shooting.
+A news conference is planned Friday morning.

-The sheriff's office didn't give details about the shooting but told KCCI-TV that they received multiple calls at 6:51 p.m.
+The sheriff's office told KCCI-TV that they received multiple calls at 6:51 p.m.

-The sheriff's office says there was no longer a threat to the public.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.